 It is also important to maintain the pool, keeping the area around it dry to prevent slip and falls on the walkways around the pool.

 Water activities like skiing and tubing can be great fun but also present numerous dangers.
-Most injuries that occur are collision related with hitting the water or other objects due to excessive speeds and negligence.
+Most injuries that occur are collisions related to hitting the water or other objects due to excessive speeds and negligence.
 People on the boats and participating in activities like water skiing should be equipped with a floatation device like a life preserver.
 At all times a spotter, someone other than the driver, should be keeping an eye on skiers from the back of the boat and be able to react quickly if an incident occurs.

 Always check equipment before heading out onto the water, especially if they are rentals, be aware of your surroundings and maintain proper distance from others.

-Tubing is also popular but can lead to a variety of injuries resulting from a participant’s position on the water tube, lack of directional control and velocity and the number of riders per water tube.
-The most common injury is head trauma and armingly such injuries are on the rise.
+Tubing is also popular but can lead to a variety of injuries resulting from a participant's position on the water tube, lack of directional control and velocity and the number of riders per water tube.
+The most common injury is head trauma and alarmingly, such injuries are on the rise.

 Like in many other maritime accidents, alcohol is often a contributing factor in people being injured.
 Another is negligence in basic boating safety like avoiding excess speeds and objects in the waterway.